The Three Caballeros poster

 The inciting incident occurs at 8 minutes when Donald opens the film projector gift from José Carioca, disrupting the passive story-receiving mode and introducing interactive element..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 17 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to José Carioca emerges from the film and takes Donald into the world of Bahia, Brazil - Donald actively enters the adventure rather than observing., moving from reaction to action.
+This demonstrates the protagonist's commitment to José Carioca emerges from the film and takes Donald into the world of Bahia, Brazil - Donald actively enters the adventure rather than observing., moving from reaction to action.

 The Collapse moment at 54 minutes (76% through) represents the emotional nadir.
-Here, Donald's pursuit of female characters becomes frenzied and chaotic, reaching peak overwhelming sensory overload - loss of control and coherence., demonstrates the protagonist at their lowest point.
+Here, Donald's pursuit of female characters becomes frenzied and chaotic, reaching peak overwhelming sensory overload - loss of control and coherence., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 58 minutes initiates the final act resolution at 81% of the runtime.
 The wild finale begins to resolve as the three caballeros come together for final musical celebration, synthesis of all cultural elements experienced., demonstrating the transformation achieved throughout the journey.